The STM32F401RE has a 12 bit 2,4 Msps ADC and this is the peripheral used to collect the pixel values from the CCD.

-The ADC runs with a typical frequency of 30 MHz.
+The ADC runs with a clock of 36 MHz.
 That means each cycle takes:

 It’s a 12 bit ADC, and each bit takes one cycle, so the conversion process itself of course takes: